23f2001959/demo-task-8c0635b1/README.md

 # Snake and Ladder Game

-This project is a browser-based Snake and Ladder game implemented in a single HTML file.
-It includes all necessary CSS and JavaScript inline, without the need for external dependencies.
-The game board is rendered as a 10x10 grid, with two players taking turns to roll the dice, move their tokens, and try to reach the finish line first.
+This project is a complete, functional browser-based Snake and Ladder game implemented in a single HTML file.
+The game includes a 10x10 game board, two players, dice rolls, player token movement, snake and ladder logic, turn indicator, winner detection, and a reset button.
+The dice value is prominently displayed for easy visibility.

 ## Setup

-To run this game, simply copy the contents of the HTML file into a new HTML document and open it in a web browser.
-No additional setup or installation is required.
+To play the Snake and Ladder game, simply copy the raw HTML code provided in the `index.html` file and paste it into a new HTML document.
+Save the file and open it in your web browser to start playing.

 ## Usage

-- Click the "Roll Dice" button to roll the dice and move your token.
+- Click the "Roll Dice" button to roll the dice and move your player token.
-- The number rolled on the dice is displayed prominently on the page, either as a large number or as a graphic representation.
+- Player 1 is represented by a green token, and Player 2 is represented by a blue token.
-- Follow the instructions on the game board to climb ladders and avoid snakes.
+- Follow the instructions displayed on the game board when landing on a snake or ladder.
-- The game will indicate whose turn it is and when a player wins.
+- The current player's turn is indicated at the top of the game board.
+- The first player to reach square 100 wins the game.
-- Use the "Reset" button to start a new game.
+- Click the "Reset Game" button to start a new game.

 ## Code Explanation

-The HTML file contains all the necessary markup, including the game board grid, player tokens, dice visualization, and buttons.
-Inline CSS styles are used for layout and design, while inline JavaScript handles game logic such as dice rolling, player movement, snake and ladder logic, turn tracking, and win detection.
+The game logic is implemented using inline CSS and JavaScript within the HTML file.
+The game board is rendered dynamically using HTML elements, and player movement is controlled through JavaScript functions.
+Snake and ladder positions are defined within the code, and dice rolls are simulated using random number generation.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+Feel free to use, modify, and distribute the code as needed.
+Enjoy playing the Snake and Ladder game!

+**Note:** Make sure to keep the dice visualization prominently displayed for a seamless gaming experience.